rubenwiersma/deltaconv/README.md

     - `test/geometry/test_grad_div.py`
 - Supplement, section 1: Vectors can be mapped between points with equation (15).
     - `test/geometry/test_grad_div.py`

+## Visualization
+The figures in the paper are rendered in Blender, using Animation Nodes to load in the point clouds and features.
+A detailed explanation can be found in the folder [visualization](https://github.com/rubenwiersma/deltaconv/tree/master/visualization).

 ## Citations
 Please cite our paper if this code contributes to an academic publication: